-Swing Patrol is a well-known and unique community of over 1,500 swing dancers featuring a first class teaching team, award winning performance troupes, a dedicated admin and volunteer team and what we think (bias acknowledged) are the most dedicated and passionate group of social dancers in the world.
+Swing Patrol is a well-known and unique community of over 1,500 swing dancers featuring a first class teaching team, a dedicated admin and volunteer team and what we think (bias acknowledged) are the most dedicated and passionate group of social dancers in the world.
 The curator of this crazy family is Scott Cupit who is responsible for the vision and leadership of Swing Patrol.

-Our amazing teachers, run over 30 weekly classes and workshops teaching lindy hop and blues in London and Brighton.
+Our amazing teachers run weekly classes and workshops teaching lindy hop and blues in London and Brighton.
 So whether you want to learn to dance, come and have a boogie in our weekly socials and events, or hire our team for your event, we hope to see you soon!

-- Over 30 weekly classes at venues across London and in Brighton
+- Weekly classes at venues across London and in Brighton

-- Weekly Lindy Hop and Blues social dances
+- Monthly Lindy Hop and Blues social dances

 - Swing dance balls in London